Urup

 Urup (得撫島; Уру́п, ウルㇷ゚) is an uninhabited volcanic island in the Kuril Islands chain in the south of the Sea of Okhotsk, northwest Pacific Ocean.
-Its name is derived from the Ainu language word for salmon trout.
+Its name is derived from the Ainu language word urup, meaning "sockeye salmon".

 Geography and climate

 Urup is essentially rectangular in shape, with a long axis of 120 kilometers (75 miles) and a narrow axis of about 20 kilometers (12 miles).
 It is the fourth largest of the Kuril Islands, with an area of 1,430 km2.
 The highest point is Gora Ivao at 1426 m.
 A number of tiny islets and rocks are scattered around the coast of Urup.

 The strait between Urup and Iturup is known as the Vries Strait, after Dutch explorer Maarten Gerritsz Vries, the first recorded European to explore the area.
-The strait between Urup and Simushir is known as Bussol Strait, after the French word for "compass", which was the name of one of La Pérouse's vessels.
+The strait between Urup and Simushir is known as Bussol Strait, after the French word for "compass", which was the name of one of French naval officer La Pérouse's vessels.
 This French mariner explored the area of the Kuril Islands in 1787.

 Urup consists of four major groups of active or dormant stratovolcanos: